abhiwand/atk/doc/source/appendix_application_conf.rst

     metastore.connection-postgresql.database = "ia_metastore"
     metastore.connection-postgresql.username = "iauser"
     metastore.connection-postgresql.password = "MyPassword"
-    metastore.connection-postgresql.url = "jdbc:postgresql://"${intel.analytics.metastore.connection-postgresql.host}":"${intel.analytics.metastore.connection-postgresql.port}"/"${intel.analytics.metastore.connection-postgresql.database}
+    metastore.connection-postgresql.url =
+        "jdbc:postgresql://"${intel.analytics.metastore.connection-postgresql.host}":
+        "${intel.analytics.metastore.connection-postgresql.port}"/
+        "${intel.analytics.metastore.connection-postgresql.database}

     # This allows for the use of postgres for a metastore.
-Service restarts will not affect the data stored in postgres
+    # Service restarts will not affect the data stored in postgres.
     metastore.connection = ${intel.analytics.metastore.connection-postgresql}

     # This allows the use of an in memory data store.
-Restarting the rest server will create a fresh database and any
+    # Restarting the rest server will create a fresh database and any
     # data in the h2 DB will be lost
     //metastore.connection = ${intel.analytics.metastore.connection-h2}